 - Are grounded in real-world examples.
 Theories are great.
 Having a deep understanding of what you are doing can be very useful, but if you are going to do a presentation on theory, bring it down to earth.
-Give us some applications.
+Give us some applications and examples.

 - Engage the audience.
 This is supposed to be a collaborative learning experience, not a lecture.
 If you’ve got ideas for roundtables or group discussions, those are certainly welcome.